 As we saw above, the ES law data allows us to find the localization length of localized states with energy close to the Fermi level.
 This required the development of a new theory of the localization length.
 It was shown that in granular metals the long distance tunneling happens through a chain of neighboring granules or, in other words, via relay co-tunneling~\cite{Boris84,Ioselevich,Zhang2004,Tianran2012,Tianran20121,Tao2006,Tao20061}.
 In epitaxially connected nanocrystals similar relay co-tunneling happens through necks connecting nearest neighbor nanocrystals~\cite{Brian2012,Han2016,Uwe2016}.

 In doped semiconductors the related concept of tunneling with virtual scattering on intermediate impurities was developed in Ref.~\onlinecite{Boris1982,Lifshitz,Transparency,Sasha}.
 Later it was applied to theories of negative magnetoresistance, Aharonov-Bohm oscillations and mesoscopic transport in the range of ES law~\cite{Vasya1985,NSS1985,NSS19851,BB1990,BB19901}.
-In QHE the localization length of localized states between two half-integers is formed by a chain of virtually scattered electron cyclotron orbits~\cite{Fogler}.
+In QHE the localization length of states between two half-integers is formed by chains of virtually scattered by multiple impurities electron cyclotron orbits~\cite{Fogler}.

 Theory of the variable range hopping thermopower was developed for the Mott law~\cite{Zvyagin} and the ES law~\cite{Chaikin}.
 The hopping thermopower originates from a small residual asymmetry of the density of localized states~\cite{Zvyagin,Chaikin} or of the localization length~\cite{Yamamoto} near the Fermi level $\mu$ which does not allow electron and hole contributions to completely cancel each other.
 Experimental confirmation of these theories, however, remains controversial~\cite{Liu, Park, Kaito}.